 Hiking to Kirkeporten

 Once we are done observing the animals, we drive back to Honningsvag, again through a pristine lunar landscape.
-This harsh landscape never stops to amaze us.
+This harsh landscape never stops amazing us.
 Honnigsvag is surrounded by water and dark rocks.
 It’s the northernmost city of the European mainland and it feels quite special to be in such a remote corner.
-Our visit to the North Cape and surrounding area was an unforgettable experience.
+Our visit of the North Cape and surroundings was an unforgettable experience.

 Have you ever hiked through a similar desolate landscape?